MobiBench: Multi-Branch, Modular Benchmark for Mobile GUI Agents

-\textbf{Hybrid Modality.} Hybrid approaches leverage both the textual and visual information to combine the strengths of both modalities.
-A representative technique is Set-of-Marks (SoM) prompting~\cite{som}.
-SoM uses UI coordinates from the accessibility service to overlay visual markers on screenshots.
-Each UI element receives a numbered bounding box that creates an explicit link between visual elements and their textual descriptions, enabling more precise grounding for multimodal LFMs.
+\textbf{Hybrid Modality.} Hybrid approaches merge textual and visual representations to strengthen UI understanding.
+A prominent technique is \textit{Set-of-Marks (SoM)}~\cite{som}, which utilizes UI coordinates from the a11y tree to overlay numbered visual markers directly onto the screenshot.
+This creates an explicit spatial link between the graphical UI elements and their corresponding textual descriptions, enabling more precise visual grounding for multimodal LFMs.

 Alternatively, simpler hybrid strategies concatenate raw screenshots with textual encodings without explicit spatial grounding between the two modalities.